UnigramDev/Unigram/README.md

 - Backgrounds 2.0 (blurred and motion options available);
 - Built-in app lock (fingerprint and Windows Hello authentication available);
 - Windows My People integration;
-- Full support of Windows 10 Action Centre (reply from notification or mark as read).
+- Full support of Windows 10 notifications and Action Centre (reply to a message or mark it as read without opening the app);
+- Accessibility for visually impaired people.

 <a name="contributing"></a>